tclssg/tclssg/README.md

 * Mark up content with Markdown.
 * Produce plain old pages or blogs post.
 [1]
 * Tag blog posts.
 Put a tag cloud on your blog index.
-* Upload the resulting website over FTP with a single command.
+* Deploy the resulting website over FTP with a single command.
 * Embed Tcl code in HTML for templating.
 [2]
 * Generated links are all relative.
 * Output is valid HTML5 and CSS level 3.